 - lack of an integration across multiple systems,

 - silo’d solutions and unmatched answers out of the marts on the end of the system.

-As always, you can contact me for data model reviews, guidance, assessments and the like.
-You can see a description of the packages we offer here: http://LearnDataVault.com/services
+as always, you can contact me for data model reviews, guidance, assessments and the like. you can see a description of the packages we offer here: http://datavaultalliance.com/services